opendocsg/slw-judgments-backfill/2018_SGHC_80/report.md

 _Principles of statutory interpretation_

 19     The principles are not in dispute.
-Both the Applicant and the Respondent have referred me to the Court of Appeal’s decision in _Tan Cheng Bock v Attorney General_ [2017] 2 SLR 850 (“ _Tan Cheng Bock_ ”).
+Both the Applicant and the Respondent have referred me to the Court of Appeal’s decision in _Tan Cheng Bock v Attorney General_ <span class="citation">[2017] 2 SLR 850</span> (“ _Tan Cheng Bock_ ”).
 It is common ground that

  (a) the purposive approach applies to the Constitution which should be interpreted in a way that gives effect to the intent and will of Parliament; and